attardi/deepnl/README.rst

 Standalone scripts
 ------------------

-``deepnl`` provides scripts for tagging text or train new models.
+``deepnl`` provides scripts for tagging text or training new models.

-They are copied to the `scripts-<python-version>` subdirectory of your Python installation, which can be included in the system PATH variable.
-You can invoke them from the command line: call them with option ``-h`` or ``--help`` to obtain details on their usage.
+They are present in the `bin` subdirectory where you downloaded the code.
+If you did not install them, you can invoke them directly from there.

+Call them with option ``-h`` or ``--help`` to obtain details on their usage.

 The scripts expect tokenized input, one token per line, with an empty line to separate sentences.